peteroupc/html3dutil/doc/tutorial-overview.md

 This page includes information on how to use the Geometry Utilities Library and an overview of its features.

-NOTE: The Geometry Utilities Library was formerly called the Public-Domain HTML 3D Library.
+> **Note:** The Geometry Utilities Library was formerly called the Public-Domain HTML 3D Library.
 Classes that involved the HTML 3D canvas, shaders, or the 3-D scene graph were removed, to make this library much more general-purpose.
 In any case, such classes are not as trivial to port to other 3-D rendering APIs or other programming languages as classes that merely generate and store 3-D geometry or implement math functions (however, shader-based filters are still included as extras, even though the Geometry Utilities Library currently doesn't use them directly).

 <a id=Example></a>
 ## Example